 The Rideau Trail offers two lookouts on the lake.
 Afterwards, you can catch glimpses of the lake behind the pines.

-Once again, at this point the Rideau Trail offers two trail options (the orange main trail, and a blue alternate trail) and again, the main trail is the most interesting and steepest, while the blue simply follows a field (but don’t hesitate to follow it if you prefer an easy hike!).
+Once again, at this point the Rideau Trail offers two trail options (the orange main trail, and a blue alternate trail) and again, the main trail is the most interesting and the steepest, while the blue simply follows a field (but don’t hesitate to follow it if you prefer an easy hike!).

 After this portion, the trail follows country roads for five kilometres, a portion that seemed endless and uninteresting (the country roads have no charm in November).
 Then, after walking on an anonymous trail in a wooded area for a few metres, I arrived at the village of Sydenham, where I was surprised to see the Rideau Trail meeting the Cataraqui Trail again.